AndreyMaykov/Online_marketplace_shipping--SQL/Readme.md

-# Online Marketplace Shipping Project -- SQL
+# Online Marketplace Shipping Project

 The schema mentioned in the title was created as part of a major project aimed at building from scratch some online marketplace (I’ll be referring to this particular online marketplace as just **OM**).